Long term discomfort following hernia repair

 Long term discomfort and ‘chronic pain’ following a hernia repair.
 Are the figures true?
 Is it really mesh related?

 Some patients come to see me after having been operated elsewhere.
 When I question them carefully I often doubt whether they had a hernia before their operation.
-They had another cause for their groin pain.
-So these patients with pain, who blame the operation, never had a hernia in the first place but had another cause for groin pain.
-But the operation and mesh get blamed.
 Often they will say they never had a bulge or swelling before their operation, but the ultrasound scan showed one.

 Ultrasound scans are notoriously unreliable, with a high incidence of ‘false positive’ reports – diagnosing hernias that aren’t there.
 To operate purely on the basis of an ultrasound report alone is asking for trouble.